 However, many cases are not obviously one party’s fault.
 It is possible that the collision occurred because a bike rider failed to take proper precautions or was in violation of the rules of the road herself.
 Defendants may argue in settlement talks or trial that a plaintiff contributed to the accident.
 Pursuant to 42 P.S. §7102, a plaintiff’s recovery will be reduced by the portion that he or she is at fault.

 Courts must evaluate an accident by comparing the culpability of each party.
-This means that if a plaintiff is more than 50 percent to blame for a bike accident, he or she cannot collect any compensation.
+This means that if a plaintiff is more than 50 percent to blame for a bike accident in State College, he or she cannot collect any compensation.
 However, if a claimant is less than half at fault for the incident, the court must reduce the award at trial by that percentage, but the plaintiff can still make a recovery.
 A State College accident attorney could build a claim that attempt to prove that the defendant driver is the sole party liable for the bicycle collision.

 Proving that a defendant was at fault for an accident is only one portion of an effective bicycle accident case.
 The other part of the claim requires a plaintiff to prove how that accident caused him or her damages.

 A bicycle crash can result in severe, catastrophic injuries.
 Bike riders have little protection from the full force of a collision with a car, and in many cases, may find themselves ejected from their bike or trapped under the defendant’s car.
 Fortunately, a cyclist who was struck by a negligent driver can seek financial restitution.

 The severity of a biker’s injuries directly relates to the amount of compensation he or she can seek.
 Common examples of physical injuries a bicyclist may suffer include: